About Burton D. Morgan Foundation

 Strengthening free enterprise by investing in people and entities that embody the entrepreneurial spirit

-Developing an economic venture or solution that adds value, embodies innovation and creativity, and involves risk to its initiators.
+Entrepreneurship is the process of developing an economic venture or solution that adds value, embodies innovation and creativity, and involves risk to its initiators.

 Core Values